mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 atmospheric pressure and oxygen levels, filter and absorb carbon dioxide, maintain gravitic systems (g-compensation and artificial gravity), manage waste and water supply, and provide for early detection and suppression of fires.
-A ship’s g-compensation system is designed to counter the amount of thrust the ship has.
-If the ship’s maximum thrust is somehow exceeded, the g-compensation may be pushed to counter higher g-forces but only for a limited amount of time and at the risk of damage to the system.
+A ship's g-compensation system is designed to counter the amount of thrust the ship has.
+If the ship's maximum thrust is somehow exceeded, the g-compensation may be pushed to counter higher g-forces but only for a limited amount of time and at the risk of damage to the system.

-A journeyman’s knowledge of life-support systems and due diligence is all one needs to keep them running properly.
+A journeyman's knowledge of life-support systems and due diligence is all one needs to keep them running properly.
 Advanced training enables an engineer to apply fine control to the various life-support